-The key audit matter How the matter was addressed in our audit In the consolidated statement of financial position, the Group recognized Goodwill and intangible assets of ¥471,834 million.
-As described in Note 12 "Goodwill and intangible assets, (3) Impairment test of goodwill" to the consolidated financial statements, goodwill of ¥126,394 million The audit procedures we primarily performed to assess the appropriateness of management's judgment as to whether an impairment loss should be recognized on goodwill allocated to the Blood and Cell Technologies Company are set forth below.
-The following procedures include those performed by the component auditors of Terumo BCT Holding Corp., a consolidated was allocated to the Blood and Cell Technologies Company, which represented approximately 9% of total assets in the consolidated financial statements.
-The amount primarily consists of goodwill arising from the acquisition of 100% of the shares of CaridianBCT Holding Corp. (now known as Terumo BCT Holding Corp.).
+The key audit matter

+In the consolidated statement of financial position, the Group recognized Goodwill and intangible assets of ¥514,801 million.
+As described in Note 12 "Goodwill and intangible assets, (3) Impairment test of goodwill" to the consolidated financial statements, goodwill of ¥139,695 million was allocated to the Blood and Cell Technologies Company, which represented approximately 9% of total assets in the consolidated financial statements.
+The amount primarily consists of goodwill arising from the acquisition of 100% of the shares of Caridian BCT Holding Corp. (now known as Terumo BCT Holding Corp.).

-As described in Note 3 "Significant accounting policies, (10) Impairment of non-financial assets" to the consolidated financial statements, goodwill is tested for impairment whenever there is any indication of impairment, and at a certain time in each fiscal year regardless of whether there is any indication of impairment.
+As described in Note 3 "Significant accounting policies, (10) Impairment of nonfinancial assets" to the consolidated financial statements, goodwill is tested for impairment whenever there is any indication of impairment, and at a certain time in each fiscal year regardless of whether there is any indication of impairment.
 An impairment loss is recognized when the carrying amount of a cash-generating unit ("CGU") to which goodwill has been allocated is greater than its recoverable amount.